Kava-Labs/kava/contrib/testnet-5000/README.md

 # Refund swap

+Only expired swaps may be refunded.

 Use the example file in `rest_examples/refund-swap.json` to format the request.
 Again, update the header parameters 'from', 'account_number', 'sequence'.
 Check your account using the command from above to ensure that the parameters match the blockchain's state.

-// TODO: add limits
-In the same json file, populate each parameter within to the following limits:
+In the same json file, populate each parameter:

-- swap_id: only expired swaps can be refunded.
+- swap_id

 Once the `swap_id` parameter is populated, it's time to refund our swap: